-If you want to send report layouts to or receive report layouts from other users, use the Import and Export functions in the File menu or the Email Report File function in the shortcut menu.
+If you want to send report layouts to or receive report layouts from other users, use the Import or Export functions.

-To add a report someone else created to your list of reports, choose the Import Reports function in the File menu.
-It displays a dialog from which you can select an SFX file (Stonefield Query import file) or SFQ file (older format Stonefield Query import file) to import.
+To add a report someone else created to your list of reports, choose the Import Reports function from the File menu, click the Import button in the Home tab of the ribbon, or choose Import Reports from the shortcut menu.
+Stonefield Query displays a dialog from which you can select an SFX (Stonefield Query import file) or SFQ (older format import file) file to import.
 You can also import Crystal reports (RPT files) or Visual FoxPro reports (FRX files) by choosing the desired type from the Files of type option.
 To import several reports at the same time, select the first file to import, then hold down the Ctrl key as you select the other files.
 SFX or SFQ files are imported when you click the Open button.
 In the case of RPT or FRX files, the New External Report Wizard appears for each file so you can specify information about the report.

 If the report you're importing has the same name as an existing report (for example, the person sending you the report made some changes to it), you're prompted if you want to replace the existing report with the one being imported.
 If you choose Yes, the existing report is replaced.
 If you choose No, the imported report is given a new name, usually with "1" added as a suffix.